CR eigenvalue estimate and Kohn-Rossi cohomology: Introduction

-\begin{thm}[Grauert-Riemenschneider type criterion] Let $(X, T^{1,0}X)$ be a compact connected CR manifold of dimension $2n-1$, $n\geq 2$, where $T^{1,0}X$ is the given CR structure on $X$.
+\begin{thm} Let $(X, T^{1,0}X)$ be a compact connected CR manifold of dimension $2n-1$, $n\geq 2$, where $T^{1,0}X$ is the given CR structure on $X$.
 Assume that $X$ admits a transversal CR $S^1$-action.
-If $X$ is weakly pseudo-convex and strongly pseudo-convex at a point, then
+If $X$ is weakly pseudoconvex and strongly pseudoconvex at a point, then

 That is to say, there are a lot of CR sections of the canonical bundle $K_X$ of $X$. \end{thm} \begin{rmk} Theorem \ref{GR criterion-1} can be used to study the embedding problem for weakly pseudoconvex CR manifolds with transversal CR $S^1$-action, which will be discussed in a future work. \end{rmk}